-And with a little advance planning, you can have a fantastic trip.
+And with a bit of planning, you can have a fantastic trip.

-Hotels, tours, and other travel deals can be found online to make this Canada trip affordable as well in the early spring days.
+Hotels, tours, and other travel deals can be found online to make this Canada trip affordable in the early spring days as well.

-- If you love snow and winter sports, then a March trip to Canada is perfect for you!
-The average temperatures in March range from -5°C to 5°C.
+- If you love snow and winter sports, a March trip to Canada is perfect!
+The average temperatures in March range from -5 °C to 5°C.

 - You can expect lots of snow in most parts of the country, especially in the mountains.
-And yes spring skiing is a thing.
-You can visit Banff, Jasper, or Whistler to go skiing, as their resorts are still open and taking in visitors.
+And yes, spring skiing is a thing.
+You can visit Banff, Jasper, or Whistler to go skiing, as their resorts are open and taking in visitors.

 - March is also great if you want to ski or snowboard.
 Many of Canada’s top ski resorts are located in British Columbia, Alberta, and Quebec.
 If you’re looking for someplace new to explore, try visiting the ski hills in Newfoundland or the small mountain town of Revelstoke, BC.

-- You can still see northern lights in the early spring months in the Northwest Territories.
+- You can still see northern lights in the Northwest Territories in the early spring months.